Skip to Content

 Wiring Fault

-Wiring faults are common too, and you won’t be surprised to know the scan tool makes this type of work actually enjoyable.
+Wiring faults are common, too, and you won’t be surprised to know the scan tool makes this type of work actually enjoyable.
 The scan tool sees what the controller sees.
-So, for example, you can see the request coming into the controller from the EPB switch and can see the command going out.
+For example, you can see the request coming into the controller from the EPB switch, and the command going out.

-With this type of info, you know the switch is good, the controller is good, and the problem is either wiring between the controller and actuator or the actuator.
-Testing the actuator and finding it good would show you the fault is in the wiring between the controller and actuator.
+With this type of info, you know the switch and controller are good, and the problem is either the wiring between the controller and actuator or the actuator itself.
+Testing the actuator and finding it good would indicate the fault is in the wiring between the controller and the actuator.

-Doing this work without the scanner means time and effort in gaining access, looking up wiring diagrams, etc., and not quite as much fun.
+Doing this work without the scanner means time and effort to gain access, look up wiring diagrams, etc., and not quite as much fun.
 The old-school way works too.
 Using the volt drop method will eventually get you to where you need to be.
 Check out volt drop testing at the end of this post “Car won’t start but lights come on.”

 Sum Up